DewmiKarunarathna/my-first-repo/README.md

 - added a function to save the name and the score of each user
 - added a loading function
 - enhanced to display outputs in a clear way
+## Choose your adventure story game
+- entering to the game